Julian Colbeck

-Julian Colbeck (born 1952) is CEO of Keyfax NewMedia and partner with Alan Parsons in "Alan Parsons' The Art & Science of Sound Recording".
-Formerly a professional keyboard player for over 25 years, Julian is also the author of numerous music-related books, the creator of Twiddly.Bits MIDI loops, the concept designer for the PhatBoy MIDI controller, and producer of many music technology videos and websites.
+Julian Colbeck (born 1952) is an English businessman, musician and journalist.
+He is CEO of the multi-media music company Keyfax NewMedia and partner with Alan Parsons in "Alan Parsons' The Art & Science of Sound Recording".
+Formerly a professional keyboard player for over 25 years, Colbeck is also the author of numerous music-related books, the creator of Twiddly.Bits MIDI loops, the concept designer for the PhatBoy MIDI controller, and producer of many music technology videos and websites.

-As a keyboardist, Julian played with Greep, The New Seekers, Charlie, John Miles, Yes offshoot Anderson Bruford Wakeman Howe, and ex-Genesis guitarist Steve Hackett, amongst others.
-He also worked as a session player on numerous recordings, including with Charlie, Yes co-founder Jon Anderson, Steve Hackett, and the debut Vitamin Z album, produced by Alan Parsons.
+As a keyboardist, Colbeck played with Greep, The New Seekers, Charlie, John Miles, Yes offshoot Anderson Bruford Wakeman Howe, and ex-Genesis guitarist Steve Hackett, amongst others.
+He also worked as a session player on numerous recordings, including with Charlie, Yes co-founder Jon Anderson, Steve Hackett, and Vitamin Z, whose debut album was produced by Alan Parsons.

-Julian continues to work creatively as a studio session musician, songwriter, arranger and producer.
-He co-wrote “Give ‘Em My Love”, a song included on Alan Parsons’ latest studio release, "From the New World" (2022).

-Julian was principal arranger, keyboardist and co-producer along with Armand Ruby on the pre-release soundtrack for "Equinox the Musical", and served in similar roles for other recent releases from Karmic Neighborhood, including “I Don’t Want to Walk Away”.
+Colbeck continues to work creatively as a studio session musician, songwriter, arranger and producer.
+He co-wrote "Give 'Em My Love", a song included on Alan Parsons's studio release From the New World (2022).
+Colbeck was principal arranger, keyboardist and co-producer along with Armand Ruby on the pre-release soundtrack for "Equinox the Musical", and served in similar roles for other releases from Karmic Neighborhood, including "I Don’t Want to Walk Away".

-Julian’s work with Keyfax involves analysis of the music technology industry and MIDI recording, past, present, and future, while striving to champion musicians and musicality in the face of the snarling beast that is music tech.
+Colbeck's work with Keyfax involves analysis of the music technology industry and MIDI recording, past, present, and future, while striving to champion musicians and musicality in the face of music tech.

-Early Life and Education
+Early life and education

 Born in 1952 in Aldershot in Hampshire, England, Colbeck began boarding school in Malvern, later attending Monkton Combe School in Bath, where he played in the band 'Springtime Child'.
 He began playing piano at age 8 when his parents purchased a 1910 Broadwood upright piano, on which he composed more or less everything he has ever written.
 He still owns it to this day.

-Colbeck later attended Inchbald School of Design, 1970-1971.
+Colbeck later attended Inchbald School of Design, 1970–1971.

 Music and Bands

-In 1973 after a brief stint in college, and a spell in the left-wing rock choir Co-operation, Colbeck was fortunate enough to sign a record deal with Charisma Records with the band ‘Greep’.
-After releasing a number of singles, the group disbanded and Colbeck found himself working in fringe theater, London’s Albany Theatre, Deptford.
+In 1973 after a brief stint in college, and a spell in the left-wing rock choir Co-operation, Colbeck signed a record deal with Charisma Records with the band 'Greep'.
+After releasing a number of singles, the group disbanded and Colbeck found himself working in fringe theater, London's Albany Theatre, Deptford.

-The New Seekers needed a keyboard player and Colbeck landed the gig, playing many live concerts and TV shows in UK and Europe including the group’s famed Drury Lane concert in 1974.
-During this time he met their lighting director, who coincidentally was also the manager for a band called ‘Charlie.’
-Hired initially as a session player for the recording of the group’s No Second Chance album at Trident Studios, London, he was subsequently asked to join the band as a full-time member.
+The New Seekers needed a keyboard player and Colbeck landed the gig, playing many live concerts and TV shows in UK and Europe, including the group's famed Drury Lane concert in 1974.
+During this time he met their lighting director, who coincidentally was also the manager for a band called Charlie.
+Hired initially as a session player for the recording of the group's No Second Chance album at Trident Studios, London, he was subsequently asked to join the band as a full-time member.

 Charlie

-Colbeck was called upon to replace the Charlie keyboard player Martin Smith and began what would be almost five years of constant touring and music making.
+Colbeck was called upon to replace the Charlie keyboard player Martin Smith and began almost five years of constant touring and music making.
 He co-produced three Charlie albums: Lines, Fight Dirty, and Here Comes Trouble.